TM11153431/programmeerproject-6/progressbook.md

 When one of these visitors, their paths are shown on the map with arrows.

 A page with the graph has been added.

+# 12/06
+Speed calculation on roads now works.
+Corrections in the distance of paths for diagonals had to be imposed to obtain realistic looking results.

+A lot of time has been spent on figuring out how to structure the dataset(s).
+I wanted to be able to retain the possibility to select arbitrary time intervals.
+This would require that the javascript code calculates values like average speed etc. dynamically after that the date range has been set.
+This takes a lot of calculations which results in a (very) slow page.
+For this reason I have decided not to add dynamic date ranges.
+Instead, I will generate a file for every day of the year with pre-calculated averages etc.
+This will increase the loading time of the page (365 different datafiles) but the response times will likely be quite fast.

+See the design.md file for a up-to-date idea of how the final product should look and work and which data formats it requires.

+To-dos:
+- Restructure all files and folders (it is becoming a mess)
+- Write a function which assigns a id to a path.
+Whether it has been crossed from A to B or from B to A.
+- Generate data of the paths for every day of the year separately
+- Generate dataset with speeding data of every path throughout the year
+- Reformat the sensor_data_per_ID.json file so that it contains all data which has to be shown in the table